-• The ETI was unable to evaluate fully the school's approach to, and impact of, care and welfare.
-However, during the inspection, inspectors had the opportunity to meet with a group of year 6 children.
-The children spoke very positively about their experiences in school; in particular they talked about their enjoyment of learning, the support they receive from the caring and approachable staff and the wide range of after school activities.
-They make meaningful contributions to the life and work of the school, through initiatives such as the active school and Eco councils.
+- During the inspection, inspectors had the opportunity to meet with a group of year 6 children.
+The children spoke very positively about their experiences in school, in particular they talked about their enjoyment of learning and the support they receive from the caring and approachable staff. - There is an inclusive, welcoming ethos in the school, where difference is embraced and diversity celebrated, reflecting the school's motto Celebrating diversity; learning together for life.
+The children's views and opinions are listened to and valued.
+They make meaningful contributions to the life and work of the school, through initiatives, such as, the learning 'buddy' scheme, peer mediation programme and the active school and Eco councils.
+In addition, the extensive range of extra-curricular activities enriches the children's experience and develops well their interests and talents.